Nadnik85/sample/README.md

 # Introduction
-The goal of the this project is to create and maintain "Very Vanilla Live", a ban-safe and reliable version of MacroQuest2 made with Redguides' community plugins, modifications, and macros.
+Our goal is to create and maintain "Very Vanilla Live", a ban-safe and reliable version of MacroQuest2 made with Redguides' community plugins, modifications, and macros.

 We're currently supporting Test, Live, and EMU with this compile.